frankmcsherry/columnar/README.md

 ```

 Not only do we flatten down all of the `Vec<T>` vectors to one `Vec<T>`, we also stash the now-empty `Vec<T>`s for later re-use.
 This means in steady state of encoding and decoding (for example, sending to and receiving from your peers) we don't need to interact very much with the allocator, generally a good state to be in.

+## What's next? ##

+I'm going to start using it.
+I'll almost certainly need to add support for a few more types (e.g. `Option<T>`, which has landed), and with enough interest in procedural macros (Rust's codegen) I may try automating implementations for user-defined structs and enums.
+If you have any thoughts, let me know!